syncfusion-content/xamarin-docs/Xamarin/Essential-Chart/Create-your-first-Chart-in-XamariniOS.md

 ![](Create-your-first-Chart-in-XamariniOS_images/Create-your-first-Chart-in-XamariniOS_img1.png)
-{:.image }

-Reference Essential Studio Components in your Solution
+## Reference Essential Studio Components in your Solution

 After installing Essential Studio for Xamarin, you can find all the required assemblies in the installation folders, typically:

 {Syncfusion Installed location}\Essential Studio\{version number}\lib

 ![](Create-your-first-Chart-in-XamariniOS_images/Create-your-first-Chart-in-XamariniOS_img2.png)
-{:.image }
 _Note: Assemblies are available__in unzipped package location in Mac._

 You have to add the following assembly references to the iOS project.